 Despite the recent low annuity rates, it is possible that, as the UK economy improves over time, interest rates could return to higher levels.

-As we mentioned in a previous article about interest rates rising in 2022, the return of inflation has prompted many analysts to ask whether interest rates may rise in the near future to combat it.
+As I mentioned in my previous blog about interest rates rising in 2022, the return of inflation has prompted many analysts to ask whether interest rates may rise in the near future to combat it.

 If interest rates do rise, then gilt yields would also increase, which could lead to annuity rates increasing.